Do you love finding the perfect nature books for kids? I love them too.

 Flower Garden tells the touching story of a girl who, with the help of her father, plants a window garden for her mother as a gift.
 The warm narrative illustrates how joy can be found in nature, and love can be shown through giving.

-Nature Books about Trees
+Nature Books for Kids about Trees

 by Patricia Hegarty, Britta Teckentrup